Blog & Newsletter

 Most K-12 and college education students are Generation Z, an overlooked demographic who are “merely surviving” or “flat-out struggling” according to Microsoft’s new research.
 Ensuring that Gen Z feels a sense of purpose and wellbeing is an urgent imperative in the shift to hybrid.

-To create educational spaces that are safe, yet inspiring, Steelcase has conducted extensive Learn Better research.
+To create educational spaces that are productive, yet inspiring, Steelcase has conducted extensive Learn Better research.
 Building upon Steelcase’s design principles, we’re showcasing four different types of learning spaces that feature integrated classroom furniture and technology to enhance the learning experience.

 STUDENT COMMONS